This section describes the new features and enhancements that are available in BMC Discovery version 11.3.

 Windows proxy purge options

 The Windows proxy logs can become quite large.
 The default option for new proxies is now to purge the logs that are over a week old, daily.
-You should you set the purge option to weekly on existing proxies.
+You should set the purge option to weekly on existing proxies.

 Removal of BMC Atrium Single Sign-On integration